ruizdurazo/ruizdurazo/notes/on-story/index.md

 - Having **changed**

 > callout
-> The _Story Circle_ works well for cyclical or episodic content, or for when someone goes on an eventful adventure or holiday, for example, but have to go back to their “normal” lives and routine afterward.
+> The _Story Circle_ works well for cyclical or episodic content, or for when someone goes on an eventful adventure or holiday, for example, but then have to go back to their "normal" lives and routine afterward.

-There’s many more structures, but they’re all basically the same:
+There are many more structures, but they’re all basically the same:

 ![Story Structures](./images/story-structures.png)[size: l, aspect: 860x540]

-The problem is that structures don't actually explain _why_ a story works well, or why it doesn't (and what to do about it).
-That's where "elements" come in.
+The problem is that structures don’t actually explain _why_ a story works well, or why it doesn’t (and what to do about it).
+That’s where "elements" come in.

 ## Elements (Best)

-A more profound and flexible way of understanding and crafting stories is with its individual parts, its _elements_.
+A more profound and flexible way of understanding and crafting stories is with their individual parts, their _elements_.

 **_Elements of Story_** (John Yorke)